Historical Context

 What the Pattern Predicts

-History doesn’t tell us the outcome — it tells us the shape.
+History doesn’t tell us the outcome.
+It tells us the shape.
 Here is what the pattern predicts, offered not as certainties but as the most historically-grounded expectations.

 Near Term